om9r/om9r/README.md

 I have a strong passion to innovate and provide the best to the humanity.
 I'm a researcher and software developer.
 My projects here range from wide variety of fields, starting from Computational Biology, to Artificial Intelligence.

-My Projects:

-- **Insilico Vaccine Design** - Made a vaccine design against Pseudomonas aeruginosa which is a bacteria responsible for several chronic infections.
-- **Hotspot Prediction in IAV** - Hot spot predictions in Influenza Virus for drug design.
-- **Social Media Web Application** -  Developed a comprehensive social media platform using Java and spring Boot

 ---

 ### ⚙️ Skills & Technologies